 My experience, both as a lawyer and a mindfulness practitioner, means that I bring a unique combination of qualities and skills to my coaching.
 I can offer strategies and targeted interventions as well as provide a gentle, supportive space for insights to emerge, depending on what a client most needs.

-I specialise in coaching academics and people going through a separation.
+I specialise in coaching academics and creatives.
 See services offered below for further details.

 I embarked on my coaching course in 2012 without a full understanding of what coaching involved.
 I imagined I would learn tips on setting priorities and avoiding procrastination and so on.
 Instead, I found the training – two sets of three full days with a month of coaching practice in the middle – to be rigorous, underpinned by strong ethical values as well as challenging on a personal level.